TEMPLES & SHRINES 庙宇莊厳. 殿堂清静

-This page is about shrines, temples, and the ceremonial halls of Chinese organizations, not about the beliefs of the religions involved.
+This is the first of two pages on shrines, temples, and the ceremonial halls of Chinese organizations.
+Neither page gives details about the beliefs of the religions involved.
 Those wishing to learn more about the tenets of Buddhism, Taoism, Confucianism, and the less formal belief systems of North American Chinese will find them discussed on many other websites.
-Our concern here is with the physical aspects of religious and secular ritual, and what these tell us about the histories, societies, and psychologies of Chinese immigrants who found themselves in a new land, empty of the ancient religious symbols and sacred places that had sustained their ancestors' beliefs.
+Our concern here is with the physical aspects of religious and secular ritual, and what these tell us about the histories, societies, and psychologies of Chinese immigrants who found themselves in a new land, empty of the ancient religious symbols and sacred places that had sustained their ancestors' spiritual welfare.

 The categories of shrine, temple, and organization hall tend to overlap.
-A shrine is a room or part of a room dedicated to private religious activity.
+A shrine is a non-public room or part of such a room dedicated to religious or partly religious activity.
 A temple is a space that is likewise dedicated but open, more or less, to the general Chinese public.
 An organization hall contains a shrine-like area but is primarily secular in function.
 Users should click on the Associations page for more data on halls.
+For more on shrines and temples, click on Temples-2,

 Tam Kung Temple, Victoria, BC 卑斯省域多利谭公庙

-The oldest active Chinese temple in the Pacific Northwest is on the fourth floor of a building at Fisgard and Government Streets in Victoria's Chinatown.
+The oldest active Chinese temple in Canada is on the fourth floor of a building at Fisgard and Government Streets in Victoria's Chinatown.
 The building is owned by the local Hakka association, the Yen Wo Society 客属人和会馆,

 but the temple itself, founded in 1875 by Ngai Sze 魏泗, is older than the association.
 According to David Chuenyan Lai, it is the oldest in Canada.
-Along with a few temples in California (notably the 1852 Tian Ho Temple in San Francisco and the 1874 temple at Weaverville) that are still active and continuously in use, it is one of the oldest such temples in North America.
+Along with a few temples in California (notably the 1852 Tin How Temple in San Francisco and the 1874 Won Lim Temple at Weaverville) that are still active and continuously in use, it is one of the oldest such temples in North America.

 The age of Victoria's Tam Kung temple, known from a single historical record, is confirmed by the dates inscribed along with the temple's name on several of the objects that form part of the temple furnishings.
 Although a fire in the 1990s destroyed many of those furnishings, luckily several such dated pieces survived.